apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

     };

 This query will be exported as partitions into a set of folders, with one folder for each value of `battery_status`.
-Each partition itself will also be sorted by the `name` field, and compressed with `gzip` and divided into files of 100 objects or fewer per file.
+Each partition itself will also be sorted by the `name` field, and compressed with `gzip` and divided into files of 1000 objects or fewer per file.

+A file is also started afresh once it reaches `max-file-size`, so whichever of the two limits is reached first ends the current file. `max-file-size` accepts a storage unit string such as `5MB` or `1GB`, has a minimum of `5MB`, and is unbounded when it is not specified.
+It is measured on the bytes written to the target after compression and is
+approximate: an object is never split across files, so the object that reaches the limit takes the file past it.
+For `parquet` the size is only observable at row group boundaries, so `max-file-size` should be set comfortably above `row-group-size`.
+The largest file the target itself accepts is generally lower than the maximum accepted here, as it depends on the target's multipart upload limits.